rotatefree/rotatefree.github.io/README.md

     <div id="IDNANE"></div>
 Javascript :

-    $("#IDNAME"). rotate(parameter);
+    $("#IDNAME").rotate(parameter);

-parameters could be "top", "right", "left" or angle deg.
+parameters could be "top", "right", "left" or angle deg, such as 172.

 Some objects need other HTML structure
 -----------------------------------------
 ### Select & Option tag
-Select tag can’t rotate directly.<br>
+Select and Option tag can’t rotate directly.<br>
-We custom new select by javascript,because orinal broswer option can't be rotate.<br>
+We custom new select by javascript, because original broswer Option tag can't be rotate.<br>
-Use rotateselect function to change it.<br>
+Use rotateselect function to custom it.<br>
 Select rotate should be contained by a div tag and rotate the div tag.<br>
+Don't rotate Select and Option driectly even if it use rotateselect function.<br>
 <br>
 Html :